Number Sense Explained: How it fuels maths success

 This is an updated version of a blog post published on September 14, 2017.

-The construct of number sense refers to a child’s fluidity and flexibility with numbers.
-It helps children understand what numbers mean, improving their performance of mental mathematics, and giving them the tools to look at maths in the outside world and make comparisons.
+Number sense refers to a child’s fluidity and flexibility with numbers.
+It helps children understand what numbers mean, improving their performance of mental mathematics and giving them the tools to look at maths in the outside world and make comparisons.

 Children develop number sense gradually over time and at different rates through exploring numbers, visualising them in a variety of contexts, and relating them in ways that are not limited by formal written methods.